alaindet/learn-go/courses/lets-go-further/__bookmark.md

-21
+23
-API Endpoints and RESTful Routing
+Encapsulating the API routes